 Separate audio in the front and back

 It was an interesting test as Raj tried to play different music in the front and the rear screen but the audio split was not successful.
-The need for splitting audio in the front and the back would be a scarce one but still going to be a cool feature for some occupants as kids would enjoy their own music or YouTube in the back seat and parents would listen to radio in the front.
+The need for splitting audio in the front and the back would be a scarce one but still going to be a cool feature for some occupants as kids would enjoy their own music or YouTube in the back seat and parents would listen to the radio in the front.

 Maybe in a future update, Tesla might split the speakers between the front and rear screens, anything is possible with Tesla’s free OTA updates.